SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Concentration of Credit Risk

 The Company has no significant off-balance-sheet concentrations of credit risk such as foreign exchange contracts, options contracts or other foreign hedging arrangements.
-The Company maintains most of its cash balance at a financial institution located in California.
-Accounts at this institution are insured by the Federal Deposit Insurance Corporation up to $250,000.
-Uninsured balances aggregated approximately $35,000,000 and $1,912,000 at April 30, 2022 and 2021, respectively.
+The Company maintains most of its cash balance at financial institutions located throughout the United States.
+Accounts at these institutions are insured by the Federal Deposit Insurance Corporation up to $250,000.
+Uninsured balances aggregated approximately $1,760,000 and $679,000 at July 31, 2022 and 2021, respectively.
 The Company has not experienced any losses in such accounts.
 Management believes it is not exposed to any significant credit risk on cash.

 Foreign Currency Translation